HRS4R and GEP

 Gender Equality Plan (GEP)

-• dr Emilia Witkowska-Nery - chairperson
+• Dr Emilia Witkowska-Nery - chairperson

-• mgr inż.
+• M.Sc. eng.
 Julia Maciejewska-Komorowska

-• mgr Agnieszka Tadrzak
+• M.Sc.
+Agnieszka Tadrzak

-• dr Bartłomiej Wacław
+• Dr Bartłomiej Wacław

-• dr Aleksandra Siklitckaia
+• Dr Aleksandra Siklitckaia

-• dr Bren Mark Felisilda
+• Dr Bren Mark Felisilda

 HR strategy for researchers (HRS4R)

-• the European Charter for Researchers
+• The European Charter for Researchers

-• the Code of Conduct for the Recruitment of Researchers.
+• The Code of Conduct for the Recruitment of Researchers.

 The Charter and the Code are the tools developed by the European Commission to support the development and maintenance of a favourable research environment and working culture.
-Its primary goal is to increase the attractiveness of research careers and the prestige of this profession in Europe, which stimulates the development of the European Research Area.
+Its primary goal is to increase the attractiveness of research careers and the prestige of this profession in Europe, stimulating the development of the European Research Area.

-Progress of the Institute in an upswing of the compliance of IChF practices with the provisions of the Charter and the Code was measured twice – in 2016 for the need for interim assessment and in 2018 to ease the transition to strengthened certification procedure for the “HR Excellence in Research” award.
-In 2020 the Institute successfully renewed the “HR Excellence in Research” award.
+Progress of the Institute in an upswing of the compliance of IChF practices with the provisions of the Charter and the Code was measured twice – in 2016 for the need for interim assessment and in 2018 to ease the transition to a strengthened certification procedure for the “HR Excellence in Research” award.
+In 2020, the Institute successfully renewed the “HR Excellence in Research” award.

 Our recruitment policy